bestwebsoft/Blogotron-wp-theme/readme.txt

 Author URI: https://github.com/bestwebsoft
 Tags: light, gray, white, two-columns, fixed-layout, right-sidebar, custom-menu, sticky-post, threaded-comments, featured-images, theme-options, translation-ready
 Requires at least: 3.3
-Tested up to: 3.8.1
+Tested up to: 3.9.1
-Stable tag: 1.5
+Stable tag: 1.7
 License: GNU General Public License v3
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

 == Description ==

-Blogotron is a free HTML5 WordPress theme with a fixed layout for blogs and websites.
+Blogotron comes packaged with tons of great features, such as stylish design, simple funtionality and more.
+The Theme is great for tech companies, marketing news, design firms of business reviews.
+It will surely impress your visitors with its cutting edge style.
+Blogotron is also a great tool for local business directories, travel guides building travel blogs, etc. Your possibilities are endless with a simplicity and an eye-catching design of this great Theme!
+However, Blogotron puts your work first, keeping the design elements to a minimum while still maintaining beautiful and modern style.
+Take a look at this theme's demo at http://bestwebsoft.com/wordpress_demo_theme/blogotron/

 = Features =